fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

 Routing two Containers
 ______________________

-Now the section you have all been waiting for - connecting these two linux containers to VPP and pinging between them.
+Time for the section you've all been waiting for - connecting these two linux containers to VPP and pinging between them.

-Enter container *cone*, and see what the current network configuration is:
+Enter container *cone*, and check the current network configuration:

 .. code-block:: shell